The Golden Eye strives to offer original designs, quality workmanship, and a memorable experience.

 Behind the Ear Latching Hoop

+On rare occasions, the catch on our hoops loosen over time.
 To be sure that your hoops are on securely, listen for a click as you close them.
-If they do not click firmly, the catch needs to be tightened.
-This can be done by any jeweler, or yourself, with a pair of needle nose pliers.
+If they do not click firmly, the catch needs to be tightened and the hoops should not be worn until adjusted.
+You are welcome to bring them into our shop for a free adjustment, although this can be done by any jeweler, or yourself, with a pair of needlenose pliers.
 Squeeze the catch together very gently; you will barely see the catch move.
 Check the fit of the post and continue until the earrings are clicking soundly again.

-Put your necklace on in front of you, and then move the necklace around so the clasp is in the back.
+Put your necklace on with the clasp in front of you, and then move the necklace around so the clasp is in the back.
 This procedure puts much less strain on the area where the clasp is attached to the beads.
 This is the area that receives the most stress.

 We recommend restringing once a year.
 Do not sleep or shower with your diamond beads on.

 Do you have ears that are especially sensitive to weight?
 Are you concerned that your ear holes appear too large?
 You can still enjoy Ear-rangements by utilizing our Hanger Studs (look under Hoops).

 To be sure your hoops are on securely, the wire needs to snap firmly into the notch that sits in front of the ear.
 If it does not, hold the hinge between two fingers, and gently pull on the end of the wire until the wire snaps into the opening properly.
 If the wires become misshapen from undue force, we will be happy to adjust them for free in our store.

 To insure that your pearls give you many years of use, please avoid contact with household chemicals, cosmetics, hairspray, and perfume.
 Gently rub them with a damp cloth when you remove them.

 Do not put pearls in an ultrasonic cleaner.
 We recommend restringing once a year.